pliablematter/fresh/README.md

 ## FAQ
 ### How will it know that my content changed?
 Each time you call [fresh update], Fresh will sent a GET request with the If-Modified-Since header to the remote address.
 The value of the header will be the Last-Modified date that was returned the last time a package was successfully downloaded.
 If the remote packages's modification date is new than the date provided then it will be returned.
-Otherwise, the server will return a status of ???
-Not Modified, with an empty response.
+Otherwise, the server will return a status of "304 Not Modified", with an empty response.
 This provides a bandwidth-friendly way to check for changes.